-Write Each Individual Post – Now that you have the overall outline you can start writing the posts.
+Write Each Individual Post – Now you have the overall outline you can write the posts.
 You can write them all at once, or you can write them each week.
 For speed’s sake, I suggest you consider writing them in one or two sittings.
-It makes it easier to stay on topic.
+It makes it easier to stay on the topic.
 You can write them all into one document then easily cut and paste to add to your blog.
 If you outsource the blog posts the writer can do them all at once usually at a more reasonable rate than one at a time.

-Schedule the Posts – Once you complete a post you can go ahead and schedule it even if you’re not done with the freebie.
+Schedule the Posts – Once you complete a post you can schedule it even if you’re not done with the freebie.
 If you finish everything first, then you can add the freebie to each post now instead of later.
 There are pros and cons of doing it both ways but the best way to do it is the way you’ll get it done.
 Don’t shoot for perfection, shoot for just done!

 Compile Blog Posts into One Report – If you wrote each separately, compile them all into one document.
 If you wrote them into one document, then all you need to do is add some transition words between each post to make it flow.